clemenkok/Sizing-Algorithm/README.md

 It is imagined that there may be a more efficient implementation that we can find using computation, which can then be later applied to real-world footdrill.
 That is the objective of this repository.

 Further work includes extending the implementation to rows of >3 ranks; the above implementation works only for formations of 3 ranks.
 Check out another implementation in Python at https://github.com/lsyurea/different-sorting-algorithms.
+Alternative implementations have been suggested, such as the use of Normal Distributions for more efficient sorting and insertion.

 To illustrate the steps in footdrill: